 The real danger of chronic stress and weight gain from emotional eating is that doing so could permanently lock in a regular cycle of cortisol circulating through the body.
 Not only will the body continue to gain weight, but living continuously with anxiety will increase inflammation and set the stage for diseases such as type 2 diabetes, cardiovascular disease, cancer, and more.

-As dire as the relationship between the stress and weight gain can be if the pressure persists, it can be reversed by nourishing the body with nutrients geared to benefit the brain.
+As dire as the relationship between them can be if the pressure persists, it can be reversed by nourishing the body with nutrients geared to benefit the brain.
 For example, stocking up with foods rich in vitamin E such as sunflower seeds, almonds, spinach, broccoli, and avocados are just a few that can help reduce inflammation to decrease stress levels.
 Equally important is eating more foods with zinc such as beans, dairy, poultry, and whole grains as well as foods with omega-3 fatty acids such as salmon, mackerel, chia seeds, and hemp seeds, etc.

 Yet, there is still more that can make a difference regarding stress and weight gain such as a lack of sleep.
 Have you noticed when under stress that the problems weigh heavily on the mind enough to keep you awake?
 As a result, this deprivation slows your metabolism so calories are harder to burn.
 You also get hungrier.
 Instead of just continuing to stare at the ceiling trying to figure things out, try sticking to a bedtime schedule where electronics are turned off a few hours before turning in at a regular time to sleep.
 Devoting some time to moderate exercise even something as simple as stretching can be advantageous.
 It can relax by the brain sending endorphins to improve mood and chronic stress.
 However, too much physical activity can do the opposite to compound stress.

-Stress and weight gain don’t necessarily have to be in your future.
+Stress and putting on more pounds doesn’t necessarily have to be in your future.
 All it takes is being proactive by taking a few precautions early on.